Psalm 133: Background

-Hebrew Bible version

-Following is the Hebrew text of Psalm 133:

-King James Version

-Behold, how good and how pleasant it is for brethren to dwell together in unity!

-It is like the precious ointment upon the head, that ran down upon the beard, even Aaron's beard: that went down to the skirts of his garments;

-As the dew of Hermon, and as the dew that descended upon the mountains of Zion: for there the LORD commanded the blessing, even life for evermore.

 Themes

 The themes of brotherly love and unity in verse 1 have been interpreted various ways.
 Rashi states that when the Jewish people are united, God joins together with them.
 Matthew Henry suggests that David is directing this call for unity to the sons of his many wives, or to "the benefit of the communion of saints".

 Augustine of Hippo saw the psalm's theme of brotherhood as so important that he stated, in what James Luther Mays noted as overstatement, that it gave birth to monasteries—that is, to those communities who wished to live together as brothers.
 After the Reformation it became part of one order for the celebration of the Eucharist, interpreting the sacrament as constituting a spiritual family, and in the Book of Common Prayer it denotes an idea of unity that simultaneously can function to exclude others, according to Mays.

 The Midrash interprets verses 1 and 2 in the context of Moses anointing his brother Aaron as High Priest of Israel.
 According to the Midrash, two drops of the holy anointing oil hung from Aaron's beard like two pearls.
 Both Moses and Aaron were worried that an error had been made in the anointing ceremony, but a bat kol (heavenly voice) declared, "Behold how good and how pleasant it is for brothers to dwell together in unity" and "Just as Moses did not transgress, neither did you [Aaron] transgress".
 These verses are also cited in the Talmudic discussion of the possible misuse of the holy anointing oil (Horayot 12a).

 Verse 2, which mentions Aaron by name, is cited by Eliyahu Kitov in connection with Aaron's role as one of the seven ushpizin (guests) who visit the sukkah during the holiday of Sukkot.

 Mays analyzes the structure of the psalm as follows: v.
 1 is an exclamation containing a value statement, followed by two or three similes in vv.
 2–3a, and a declaration in 3b that supports the initial statement.
 The similes are meant to evoke positive associations with "good" and "pleasant", though Mays is puzzled by the reference to "the beard of Aaron"; it is not clear whether it is in apposition to the first mention of "beard", or whether it is a second beard.
 All similes, Mays says, contain the phrase coming or running down, anticipating the blessing of God that runs down in the last verse.
 The psalm is the inspiration for the colloquial names for a number of wild plants called Aaron's beard.